George Connelly

 George Connelly (born 1 March 1949) is a Scottish former international footballer who played professionally with Celtic and Falkirk.
 Connelly is from Valleyfield in Fife.

 Career

-Born in Fife, Connelly was a technically accomplished footballer, who could play with distinction anywhere in the outfield, although his most common positions were left half and inside forward.
+Born in Fife, Connelly was a technically accomplished footballer, who could play with distinction anywhere in midfield or defence.
 He signed for Celtic from Tulliallan Juniors in March 1966 and as a teenager was noted for his fine ball control.
 This was first publicly displayed when he was sent out to entertain the crowd at Celtic Park before a European tie later that year against Dynamo Kiev.
 He was considered by many to have the potential to be a world class player – as influential in British football as Beckenbauer was in the German game.